jcvthibault/biosim-dictionaries/README.md

 tables with the CSV data.

 ## Directory structure
-This folder (we will call it $BIOSIM_REPO) contains the following sub-directories:
+This folder (we will call it $BIOSIM_REPO_HOME) contains the following sub-directories:
  - [config] Configuration files to edit before API use.
 These files specify the SQL connection parameters and the Lucene-related parameters)
  - [data/csv] CSV files containing the dictionary data
  - [lucene] Java API to build and use the Lucene-based dictionaries